Linesmerrill/authUI/README.md

-# AuthUI Example React Native Expo
+# AuthUI Example using React Native Expo

 Basic UI/UX of a Login Page and Sign up Page using React Native with Expo.
 Feel free to use this in your projects as it is ready to go.